neobundy/CWK-ChatGPT-MidJourney-Prompt-Template/README.md

 On Midjourney: /imagine [prompt: (paste the clipboard content)]

-Generic, Cinematic, Illustration, Cartoon, Anime prompts are supported but the possibilities are endless.
+Generic, Cinematic, Illustration, Cartoon, Anime, Vector, Food prompts are supported but the possibilities are endless.

 Just copy one of them and create your own: a manga prompt, for example, and add your famous artists in the right place.